 While searching, I found the variation “Tolerance is the last virtue of a depraved society” attributed to Dr. James Kennedy (an Evangelical preacher) and then Hutton Gibson (father of Mel Gibson and Holocaust Denier).
 Some of the mis-translations and fake translations can be found in quote books from the 19th century.
 This one does not appear in any books older than a decade or so and mostly in self-published racist texts whose titles and authors I will not print.

 One need only a little familiarity with the discourse of modern politics to hear echoes of right-wing alarmism here.
 As a Reddit commenter notes, this one seems used to target multiculturalism and support a supremacist world view.
-Don’t google this to see how people use it, because it will be upsetting.
-A reddit user did point to the Loeb translation of Politics:
+And, as Curtis Dozier shows in Pharos, this fake-quotation is alive and well in modern xenophobia.

 “Also difference of race is a cause of faction, until harmony of spirit is reached; for just as any chance multitude of people does not form a state, so a state is not formed in any chance period of time. ” (Politics Book 5 section 1303a)

 “Not being of the same tribe is a cause of strife until they “breathe in sync” [breathe together?
 Sumpneusê], for just as a state does not develop from an accidental mob, so too it does not come together at an accidental time.”